juanpablomancera/lottery-web-app/README.md

-# Make your own luck
+# Make Your Own Luck

 ## Description
-Make you own luck (_Mach dein Glück_) is a online lottery and football betting game.
+_Make Your Own Luck_ (_Mach dein Glück_) is a online lottery and football betting game.
 It was created for the TU Dresden Software Praktikum 2023/2024 university course.

 The platform allows user to take part in weekly lotteries in a for of 6 numbers out of 49 with a super number and also bet on football games form the German Bundesliga 1 & 2.
 What's more it also allows for creation of private betting communities where the winnings are divided among the members of the betting pool.